mattx86/btc-bch-proxy/README.md

 # BTC/BCH Stratum Proxy

+> **Beta Software**: This project is currently in beta and under active development.
+Use with caution in production environments.
+Please report any issues on GitHub.

 A cross-platform Bitcoin/Bitcoin Cash stratum proxy with time-based server routing.
 Automatically switches between mining pools based on a configurable daily schedule.

 ## Features